lexoyo/cloud-disk-usage/README.md

-Disk space analyzer for cloud services
+Disk space analyzer for cloud services.
+Think [`du`](http://www.linuxcommand.org/lc3_man_pages/du1.html) command for online storage.

+Summarize cloud storage usage of each FILE, recursively for directories from local file system, Dropbox, Github, FTP, SFTP, Webdav, NextCloud, OwnCloud.

-Scans your online storage and shows you, in graphical form, where the space is being wasted, giving you an idea of where to start cleaning.
+Command line tool which scans your online storage and shows you, where the space is being wasted, giving you an idea of where to start cleaning.

+Synopsis

+`cdu [OPTION]...
+FILE`

+Supported options

+* `-a`, `--all`: write counts for all files, not just directories
+* `-h`, `--human-readable`: print sizes in human readable format (e.g., 1K 234M 2G)

 Based on Unifile, supports all Unifile services: